A+F Athletic Projects

 Washington, DC

-Its unique plate girder design was developed to accommodate stringent vibration criteria and site constraints such as the Pepco easement over which the main building spans.
+Its unique plate girder design was developed to accommodate stringent vibration criteria and site constraints.
+Plate girders supporting the long canopies tapered from 140″ at the far back to 21″ at the tip.

-The project features a very aggressive design-assist / design build schedule.
+The project featured a very aggressive design-assist / design build schedule, and opened on time on July 14, 2018.

 Architect: Populous